Tetra-Pak-APIs/TetraPak.AspNet/README.md

 Some flows (typically in an API project) also requires a:
 - *client secret*

 So, how do you get a *client id* (and *client secret*), and what is it used for, you might ask?
-Seconfly, how do you configure them along with the *runtime environment* to allow the SDK to do the hard work for you?
+Secondly, how do you configure them along with the *runtime environment* to allow the SDK to do the hard work for you?

 Lets look into this now...